a-b-v/Teleport-OAuth-Provider/README.md

 # (Optional) Check key details
 openssl rsa -in idp-private.pem -check
 ```
+### Examples
+Examples of configuration for different services using OIDC Bridge for authentication can be found in the `examples` directory.

 ### Contributing
 Contributions and suggestions welcome!
 Please file issues or PRs for improvements.